FrankensteinVariorum/collationWorkspace/collationChunks/C17/output/Readme.md

 - [X] Fixing "hair andbenevolent" to "hair and benevolent".
 - [X] misalightment?
 9860 - "cottager"
 - [X] misalignment?
 10243
-- [] "and rain" manuscript
+- [] "from the snow and rain", force all witnesses to align.
-- [] "up the instrument" put comma in longToken, multiple witnesses
+- [X] "up the instrument" put comma in longToken, multiple witnesses
 - [] "the family soon" misalignment - DR. B handfix

-## Older Notes
-- "branches and then spreading my cloak I"
-- "attempts to supply it, and wrapping" \\ "wrapping" to be put together?
-- "substance that covered the" ground"
-- "convenience of some shepard" shepard vs shepeard
-- Thomas Ver. seems to have changes later on in this chunk.
-- desponcens